Carlscc/RoboFriends-app/README.md

 React practice app, styled with Tachyons and RoboHash.

 To run:
-1.Clone this repo
+1. Clone this repo
-2.Run npm install
+2. Run npm install
-3.Run npm start
+3. Run npm start